nathan-cool/ExpenseEase/README.md

 ## User Experience (UX)

-### Objective
+### Overview
-The Django Expense Organizer project was developed to address the need for a user-friendly and secure platform for managing personal expenses.
-The primary goal is to provide users with a streamlined and efficient way to track their daily financial activities, while also offering advanced features such as Google OAuth integration and AI-driven expense descriptions.
+The Django Expense Organizer project was created to offer a user-friendly and secure way to manage personal expenses.
+It aims to streamline tracking daily financial activities and includes advanced features like Google OAuth integration and AI-driven expense descriptions.

-The project aims to cater to a target audience of individuals who want to take control of their personal finances and gain insights into their spending habits.
-By providing a centralized platform for recording and analyzing expenses, the application empowers users to make informed financial decisions and achieve their financial goals.
+This app is designed for anyone looking to take control of their finances and better understand their spending habits.
+By centralizing expense recording and analysis, it helps users make informed financial decisions and achieve their financial goals.

 ### User Stories: